Madison River Fishing

 Lyon’s Bridge to McAtee Bridge

-From Lyon’s Bridge to McAtee Bridge, float fishing is allowed and common.
+From Lyons Bridge to McAtee Bridge, float fishing is allowed.
 This section of Madison is popular for anglers fishing from drift boat.
 Wade fishing is less popular here.
 Trout concentrations are high throughout this stretch of the Madison river.
-For best results when fishing this stretch, we recommend streamer fishing, dry fly fishing and nymphing.
+For best results when fishing this stretch, we recommend fishing streamers, nymphing, and dry fly fishing.

 McAtee Bridge to Varney Bridge